 If you booked 2 cottages together, it would be fun to come with another family or the grandparents (you could take the babysitting and cooking in turn).

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Family friendly accommodation:

 For families with 1 child, book Jasmin or Cerejeira, which have 1 double room and a sofabed.
 The remaining cottages all have 2 ensuite bedrooms (most have 1 twin and 1 double) and a sofabed, so sleep up to 5.
-Only Alecrim and Kitchen House have a bathtub, but you can borrow a baby bath if need be.
+Only Alecrim has a bathtub, but you can borrow a baby bath if need be.

 - High chair

 Remember baby and child equipment may be limited or need pre-booking